 If you’re either new to hiking or a nervous hiker – always fretting about what’s around the next corner, then I think you’ll really enjoy hiking from the lodge.
 You’d have to work on getting lost as the trails are particularly well-signed.
 And while you may run into wildlife including moose, grizzly bears, black bears, elk, deer, wolves, cougar and lynx – consider it a privilege if you see something.
 I almost never do.

-Just because you’re starting at a lodge doesn’t mean that you don’t have to go prepared.
+Just because you’re starting at Island Lake Lodge doesn’t mean that you don’t have to go prepared.
 Take the 10 hiking essentials and for heaven’s sake carry a can of bear spray – and know how to use it.

-On the day that we arrived at the lodge it was almost 5 PM.
+On the day that we arrived at Island Lake Lodge it was almost 5 PM.
 We decided a before dinner hike was in order so we chose the 2 km Lake Trail.

 It’s an easy loop hike through old growth forest with lots of towering western red cedar and Douglas fir.
 John particularly loved it for the birds that hung out by an open area with a stream.
 In short order he amassed 20 birds including the alder flycatcher.

 You can knock the Lake Trail off quickly – in 30 to 45 minutes if you’re moving.
 But there are a couple of iconic photo spots where you might want to linger.
 Down by Island Lake, you can either rent a canoe or catch someone canoeing – perhaps in the early morning as the sun comes up.

 Note: There are lodge photo spots numbered and documented on all the trails.
 They refer to the best views!
 Pick up a map ahead of time so you know where to go.

 The Spineback trail offers a good workout and some truly fantastic views.
 The trail climbs 430 m from Island Lake through sub-alpine meadows that are dotted with wildflowers come late July.

 Hike to the end of Spineback Ridge for a great photo opportunity by a gnarly old tree.
 It’s called the Scott Schmidt tree, named for the first extreme skier.